 Shopping Carts & Category SEO

-Online shops divide Products into Categories and sub-categories – its both normal and desirable as it makes it much easier for a shopper to locate the items he or she wishes to purchase.
+Online shops divide Products into Categories and sub-categories – it’s both normal and desirable as it makes it much easier for a shopper to locate the items he or she wishes to purchase.

 Often, the categories directly represent high-volume keyword search phrases e.g. “fly fishing rods.”
-All too frequently, ecommerce shops fail to provide any static, descriptive text on the page.
+All too frequently, online shops fail to provide any static, descriptive text on the page.
 Therefore, there’s a dearth of accurate on-page information as to what the page contains.
 Instead, there’s a series of cryptic Products headings e.g. “Temple Forks 4-pce #9 weight” with some equally brief technical details.
 The page is therefore rendered devoid of context, with no clear and unambiguous explanation as to its intent and purpose.

 Categorise Your Categories

-- each page URL should incorporate the targeted phrase
+- Each page URL should incorporate the targeted phrase

-- On the page, add an accurate H1 heading plus a paragraph that encapsulates the targeted phrase and the describes the essence of the page content.
+- On the page, add an accurate H1 heading plus a paragraph that encapsulates the targeted phrase and describes the essence of the page content.

 Presenting Your Products

 Product names should incorporate a clue as to the genre or category in which they sit.
-There are usually constraints on length of titles.
+There are usually constraints on the length of titles.
 Sometimes if they are too long, they will break across lines and distort the page’s layout.
 Using the previous fishing rod example, we should take the vague “Temple Forks 4-pce #9 weight” in the Fly Fishing Rods category and revise it as best we can within the length constraints;